TeamOctolings/Octobot/docs/README.md

 ![JetBrains Logo (Main) logo](https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.svg)

 [JetBrains](https://www.jetbrains.com/), creators of [ReSharper](https://www.jetbrains.com/resharper)
-and [Rider](https://www.jetbrains.com/rider), supports Boyfriend with one of their [Open Source Licenses](https://jb.gg/OpenSourceSupport).
+and [Rider](https://www.jetbrains.com/rider), supports Octobot with one of their [Open Source Licenses](https://jb.gg/OpenSourceSupport).
-Rider is the recommended IDE when working with Boyfriend, and everyone on the Boyfriend team uses it.
+Rider is the recommended IDE when working with Octobot, and everyone on the Octobot team uses it.
 Additionally, ReSharper command-line tools made by JetBrains are used for status checks on pull requests to ensure code quality even when not using ReSharper or Rider.